 Library Distro Version

-OpenNLP Tools Apache 1.6.0
+OpenNLP Tools Apache 1.9.3

 OpenNLP-

 Maxent Sourceforge 3.0.3

 - 4.1.3.7 Strings are case-sensitive and must be displayed as such.
 Leading or trailing blanks are acceptable. - 4.1.3.8 The amount of white space between columns is not specified. - 4.1.3.9 The order of a Query output data must match the order of the validation output data, except for Queries that do not specify an order for their output data. - 4.1.3.10 TPCx-BB automates result validation by strictly matching the outputed results for SF1 with reference resultset provided with the kit, the driver looks for exact result match.
-However, to accomodate situations where the validation results fails to match the reference result set, output data from a SF1 validation test shall adhere to the following rules to still qualify as valid test run. - All tuples are part of the result and have the same values as reference result. - An external post processing sorting with a bash script to bring the tuples into total global order for validation against the reference result set is acceptable. - Use of the orderby feature, if supported to post process the data, is acceptable. - For singleton column values and results from COUNT aggregates, the values must exactly match the corresponding values in the expected answer sets. - For other numeric expressions including aggregates, the resulting values must be within 1% of the corresponding values in the expected answer sets.
+However, to accommodate situations where the validation results fails to match the reference result set, output data from a SF1 validation test shall adhere to the following rules to still qualify as valid test run. - All tuples are part of the result and have the same values as reference result. - An external post processing sorting with a bash script to bring the tuples into total global order for validation against the reference result set is acceptable. - Use of the orderby feature, if supported to post process the data, is acceptable. - For singleton column values and results from COUNT aggregates, the values must exactly match the corresponding values in the expected answer sets. - For queries that include the training of ML models using supervised algorithms as part of their workflow (i.e. queries 5 and 28), it is acceptable that the ML-related metrics (i.e. precision, recall, or F1-score) of any output derived from using ML models to predict their target variables are within 2% of the corresponding values in the expected answer sets. - For other numeric expressions including aggregates, the resulting values must be within 1% of the corresponding values in the expected answer sets.

 Comment: Hadoop SQL Frameworks do not yet fully support the complete SQL standard.
 So does Machine learning libraries which are still evolving Clause 4.1.3.10 provide Frameworks to run a successful test where results are present but can not match strict reference result set due to missing feature and ordering.(E.g. Kit uses hive.optimize.sampling.orderby which is available in HIVE 0.14 but not in other versions).

 Clause 5 Metrics